jonbaxt/codeResearchAndExamples/AWS/AWS.ReadME.md

 # AWS Seminar Web Applications with AWS as a platform

+This is my notes from the Front-End-Masters course for Rapid Development on AWS with Steve Kinney. https://www.frontendmasters.com

 Github Repo for this front end masters presentation: https://github.com/jonbaxt/AWS-for-Frontend-Engineers

 This is forked from the main repo which is here: https://github.com/stevekinney/AWS-for-Frontend-Engineers